Are You in Transition

 The Proverbs 31 woman says she is clothed with strength and dignity; she can laugh at the days to come.
 She speaks with wisdom and faithful instruction is on her tongue.
 Proverbs 31:25-26.
 This sounds like a woman who has experienced many changes in her life and laughs at the future because she is not afraid of it.
 She is mature, hopeful and resilient.
 You too can smile wide at the future, whatever it brings because of the one you place your trust in.
 Having faced difficult transitions will be an asset to you as you press forward and accept whatever the future brings.
 You are empowered to be more than a conqueror through Him who has loved you.
 Romans 8:37

 Rarely, can someone successfully take on this transitional journey by themselves.
 Stepping into our transitions, losses and unmet expectations is not an easy process.
 It will require courage, empowerment and a healthy dose of self-respect.
 Working through guttural grief is not for the light of heart.
 This is where a trained Professional Life Coach can help you sort through all the parts of the issues and point you to where you want to end up at the final stage of a major life transition.
-You can finish stronger, more determined and clearer about your future with the right person to walk this road with you.
+Decide to embrace the waves of change with clarity and focus as you select the right Life Coach to walk along side you through these uncharted waters.